 CAP-1002 - Although the development of CAP-1002 is in its early stages, we believe that it has the potential to treat heart disease and its complications.
 We expect to spend approximately \$10.0 million to \$13.0 million during 2016 on the development and manufacturing of CAP-1002, which expenses are primarily related to our Phase II ALLSTAR trial, the HOPE-Duchenne trial and the DYNAMIC trial.
-We began enrollment of the Phase II portion of the ALLSTAR trial in the first quarter of 2014.
-Additionally, we have now completed statistical modelling of the design of ALLSTAR.
-This modelling incorporated the expanded dataset that has become available from other clinical trials with our CDCs.
-Based on the results, we have elected to decrease the enrollment goal of ALLSTAR to approximately 120 patients, a sample size that is expected to maintain sufficient statistical prover to detect a reduction in scar size as measured by MRI at twelve months.
-We have amended our clinical protocol to reflect these changes, which amendment has been approved by the Data Safety Monitoring Board and submitted to the FDA in February 2016.
+We began enrollment of the Phase II portion of the ALLSTAR trial in the first quarter of 2014 and announced the completion of enrollment in 134 patients in September 2016.
 Phase II is funded in large part through the support of a loan award from CIRM.
 The trial will measure several endpoints, including scar size.
 Additional endpoints include left ventricular end-systolic and diastolic volume and ejection fraction at six and twelve months.
 In regards to the DYNAMIC trial, Capricor recently announced positive 12-month data from the DYNAMIC trial.
 DYNAMIC was funded in large part through a grant award from the NIH.

 Except as may otherwise be agreed with respect to certain indications as may be determined, if Janssen exercises its exclusive option under the Collaboration Agreement and Exclusive License Option between the Company and Janssen, or the Janssen Agreement, to enter into an exclusive license agreement pursuant to which Janssen would receive a worldwide, exclusive license to exploit CAP-1002 as well as certain allogeneic cardiospheres and cardiosphere-derived cells in the field of cardiology, except as may otherwise be agreed with respect to certain indications as may be determined, Janssen will thereafter be responsible for any additional trials and future development costs with respect to CAP-1002.
-Furthermore, as we proceed with the HOPE-Duchenne trial, which is designed to evaluate the treatment of cardiac dysfunction associated with DMD, we expect our expenses related to CAP-1002 to increase further.
+Furthermore, as we proceed with the HOPE-Duchenne trial, which is designed to evaluate the treatment of cardia dysfunction associated with DMD, we expect our expenses related to CAP-1002 to increase further.
 Our strategy for further development of CAP-1002 will depend to a large degree on the outcome of these planned studies and on Janssen's decision with respect to the option.